 The park behind the top ropeway station has a short walking path which travels through the forest to a Shinto shrine.
 This is a great spot where you can get away from the crowds and use the buildings and native trees to create depth in your Mt.
 Fuji photos.

 3. Chureito Pagoda

 Perhaps the most well-known Mt Fuji photography spot, Chureito Pagoda sits on a hill near Lake Kawaguchi.
 The 5-story pagoda is decorated in the traditional bright facade and creates a perfect Japanese cultural scene when looking towards Mt.
 Fuji.

-Hakone is a little further from the mountain than some of the other locations in this list, but it remains one of the most popular Mt.
+Hakone is a little further from the mountain than some of the other locations on this list, but it remains one of the most popular Mt.
 Fuji Instagram spots due to its proximity to Tokyo.
-A steady stream of day trippers travel from the city to see Mt.
+A steady stream of day-trippers travel from the city to see Mt.
 Fuji and explore the town.